Careers

 Employees may choose from several HMO and PPO health plans administered through CalPERS.
 WRCOG

-covers medical insurance for the employee + one dependent at the CalPERS Region 3 Kaiser Rate.
+covers medical insurance for the employee + one dependent at the CalPERS Region 3 Kaiser Rate ($1,938.10/month).

 Employees may waive WRCOG-sponsored medical plans by providing evidence of other medical coverage